h8liu-archives/luna/readme.md

-is neccessary, because as a researcher, I am required to diagnose and explain how and why something works or not, and hence have to understand how it works inside, and reinventing the wheel is often the fastest and, more important, the safest among all ways, and maybe the only way, to achieve this level of understanding.
+is neccessary, because as a researcher, I am required to diagnose and explain how and why something works or not, and hence have to understand how it works inside, and reinventing the wheel is often the fastest and, more importantly, the safest among all ways, and maybe the only way, to achieve this level of understanding.
 For the blames I received, I blame the ones that just wrote the code that works but never thoroughly explained how the code works.